+GBA 203.
+BUSINESS COMMUNICATION.
+Theory of communication; multicultural awareness; role of communication in business organizations; emphasis on grammar and basic writing skills as applied in composing a variety of letters, memorandums, and reports.
+Prerequisites: ENG 102 and word processing skills.

-- GBA 205.
+GBA 205.
 INTRODUCTION TO BUSINESS.
 A study of business opportunities in the United States.
 Students will explore opportunities in the public and private sectors, including retail, transportation, manufacturing, restaurant, agricultural, hotel, and health care.
+3

-3 - GBA 220.
+GBA 220.
 LEGAL ENVIRONMENT OF BUSINESS.
 Interrelationship of law and business with emphasis on administrative procedures, antitrust analysis, consumer protection, securities law, and business ethics.
+3

-3 - GBA 300.
+GBA 300.
 SMALL BUSINESS FINANCE.
 Capital budgeting and working capital management in the small firm.
-3 - GBA 423.
-PUBLIC FINANCE.
-Federal budgeting practices and policies, intergovernmental fiscal relations, cost-benefit studies, economics of state and local governments.
-Prerequisite: ECO 210.
-3 - GBA 450.
+3

+GBA 450.
 ECONOMIC DEVELOPMENT.
 Analysis of economic factors related to economic development at the local, regional, state, national, and international levels.
 Prerequisites: ECO 210, 211.
+3

-3 - GBA 460.
+GBA 460.
 SMALL BUSINESS MANAGEMENT.
 Principles and practices applicable to the formation, operation, and growth of small business enterprises.
+3

-3 - GBA 490.
+GBA 490.
 GENERAL BUSINESS INTERNSHIP.
 Practical experience in student's chosen field of work under direct supervision of employer and general supervision of the division's faculty.
 Two hundred work hours required for three hours of credit or four hundred work hours for six hours of credit followed by seminar sessions on campus.
 Prerequisite: Approval of Division Chair.
-3 or 6 - GBA 491.
+3 or 6

+GBA 491.
 INTERNATIONAL BUSINESS INTERNSHIP.
 Practical experience in office of cooperating business institution abroad under direct supervision of corporate officers and general supervision of business faculty of the cooperating foreign university/college.
+3

-3 - GBA 492.
+GBA 492.
 SPECIAL TOPICS IN GENERAL BUSINESS.
 Current developments in General Business.
 Prerequisite: Approval of Division Chair.
 3 or 6